Concerto Competition FAQ

 As a gentle suggestion, however, a teacher who has students of unusual talent and potential is not doing them any great favors in the long run by shielding them from competition, especially if they have the slightest inclination towards becoming a concert performer.
 Rather, early preparation to deal with the vagaries of competition might be more beneficial, which ultimately comes only through participation in truly competitive events.

 Do I have to have an accompanist?
 No. Contestants are not required to perform with an accompanist.
-Since 2011, contestants performing on the Piano or the Harp must perform unaccompanied.
-There is no requirement either way for all other contestants, so the decision whether to use an accompanist or not is purely an individual choice.
+Contestants performing on the piano must perform unaccompanied.
+Harp and guitar entries may perform with an accompanist if the contestant provides his/her own amplification system so they can be heard above the accompanist.
+There is no requirement either way for all other contestants, so the decision whether to use an accompanist or not, is purely an individual choice.

 Isn’t it unfair for some contestants to play with an accompanist and some without (not “equal”)?
 The use of an accompanist is purely an individual choice by the competitor.
 We provide instruments for an accompanist as part of the contest venue, but there is no requirement, either for or against the use of an accompanist.
 If you feel that by using an accompanist, you perform better and display greater maturity as a performing artist, by all means use one.
 There are at least as many disadvantages as advantages to doing so, however, and we would encourage a careful evaluation of the individual situation before making this decision.